ANAE-Hackathon-Team-6/Submission/README.md

 - **Propose Activity Form**
   Users can propose new activities via a dedicated form.
 The AI model processes submissions by:
   - Checking for similarity and redundancy against existing activities.
-  - Notifying the user if a similar activity is found.
+  - Notifying the user if a similar activity is found, in realtime when typing the activity name or description, they can click on it will take them to the page of form submission to become auto-entrpreneur with the activity name already selected from the most similar one.
   - Allowing logged-in users to add the existing activity directly to their profile.

 - **AI Integration in Search Activity Fields**